 Dyson’s books include Disturbing the Universe (1979), Weapons and Hope (1984), Infinite in All Directions (1988), Origins of Life (1986, second edition 1999), The Sun, the Genome and the Internet (1999), and A Many-Colored Glass: Reflections on the Place of Life in the Universe (2010).
 He is a fellow of the American Physical Society, a member of the National Academy of Sciences, and a fellow of the Royal Society of London.
 In 2000 he was awarded the Templeton Prize for Progress in Religion.

 Marina Warner is a writer of fiction, criticism, and history.
 Her award-winning studies of mythology and fairy tales include Alone of All Her Sex: The Myth and the Cult of the Virgin Mary, From the Beast to the Blonde, and No Go the Bogeyman.
 In 2006 she published Phantasmagoria: Spirit Visions, Metaphors, and Media, a study of ghosts, phantasms, and technology.
 Her most recent work of fiction is the novel The Leto Bundle.
-A Fellow of the British Academy, she is also Professor of Literature, Film, and Theatre Studies at the University of Essex.
+She is a Fellow of All Souls College, Oxford, and Professor in the Department of Literature, Film and Theatre Studies, University of Essex.
+In November 2013, she received the Truman Capote Award for Literary Criticism for her book Stranger Magic: Charmed States and the Arabian Nights.